tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 13. Student Do: Crisis Analysis Dashboard (40 min)

-In this mini-project activity, students will use their new sentiment analysis skills in combination with some of the skills they have already mastered, such as Pandas, PyViz, Plotly Express and PyViz Panel, to create a data visualization dashboard.
+In this mini-project activity, students will use their new sentiment analysis skills in combination with some of the skills they have already mastered, such as Pandas, PyViz, Plotly Express, and PyViz Panel, to create a data visualization dashboard.

 Students will analyze sentiment and tone about the news related to the financial crisis of 2008 that was published in the past month, fetching articles from the News API.
 By default, the developer account gives access to news articles up to a month old.

 Present the solution demo to students before starting the activity and join TAs to assist students with this activity.

-* This activity can be done on teams of up to three students.
+* This activity can be done in teams of up to three students.

 **Instructions:**